 Financial Education Services

-We continue to provide one-on-one financial coaching to individuals virtually.
+We continue to provide one-on-one financial coaching both in-person and virtually, along with offering financial education and homebuyer workshops online.
 If you are interested in these services, please contact (859) 491-8303 ext.
-2314 or email email@example.com.
+2314 or email firstname.lastname@example.org.

 Additional Information & Resources Below